jillxoreilly/StatsCourseBook_sandbox/_sources/regression3_outcomes.md

 Conceptual

-This week we have introduced multivariate analysis.
 After this week, you should be able to:

-* Understand the equation and interpretation of R-squared.
+* Understand the equation and interpretation of R-squared and the Root-Mean-Square-Error
-* Understand the equation and how to interpret the significance test on the slope.
+* Understand the equation for finding the standard error and how to interpret the significance test on the slope
 * Understand the standard error, t-statistic, and significance level in the regression table.
 * Assess whether regression assumptions have been met.